How to Fix ‘Please wait for the gpsvc’ Error in Windows?

 8. Click Apply, then click Start if the service is not running.

-9. Once done, close the Windows and see if the error persists.
+9. Once done, close the windows and see if the error persists.

-3. Repair the GPSVC DLL file
+3. Repair the GPSVC DLL file.

-When Windows fails to receive a response from the GPSVC.DLL file, Windows displays this Please Wait for the GPSVC.
-This mainly happens when the GPSVC.DLL file gets corrupted.
-So in this method, we will try to repair it using the System File Checker utility.
+When Windows fails to receive a response from the GPSVC.DLL file, it displays ‘Please Wait for the GPSVC.’
+This mainly occurs when the GPSVC.DLL file becomes corrupted.
+Therefore, in this method, we will attempt to repair it using the System File Checker utility.

-To execute this command, follow the steps:
+To execute this command, follow these steps:

 1. Open Task Manager by pressing Ctrl + Alt + Delete and clicking the Task Manager option.